MaxinAI/school-of-ai/README.md

 # school of AI
-Introductory course in AI with lecture notebooks and hands-on workshop materials.
+Introductory course in Machine Learning with lecture notebooks and hands-on workshop materials.

 # Authors:
 Levan Tsinadze - https://www.linkedin.com/in/levan-tsinadze-246a1b2a/